 - mulching other garden beds until we get decent rain.

 In hot weather, it makes sense to garden early morning and late afternoon.
 I take a morning walk around the garden as soon as I get up and later when it’s cool before sunset.
 I check out my plants and see who needs my help the most!

-I always put a lot of love into my soil.
+I always put a lot of love into building healthy soil.
 I build in ‘insurance policies’ so when drought, heat or pest insects arrive in the garden, the majority of plants can shrug it all off.
-I’m looking forward to sharing some of my strategies with you in my eCourses very soon.
-Check out my latest video as a taste of what’s coming.

 Helping Plants Survive the Heat

 I focus on my VIPs (Very Important Plants) like fruit trees and fruiting crops.
 I make sure these special plants and trees get what they need.
 Enough moisture, mulch, shade protection and liquid tonics.

 Liquid seaweed and fish emulsion are quick fixes for most drought or water-stressed plants.
 If plants can’t take up sufficient moisture, they can’t access nutrients in the soil either.
 So they suffer a double whammy.
 They are not only thirsty, but hungry as well!
 Stressed plants are pest and disease magnets.

 What can you do?
 I make up a diluted liquid seaweed/fish/mineral pick-me-up ‘tonic’ in a spray bottle and apply to the leaves early morning.
 The plants can take these nutrients up faster by leaves than the soil, but I also water in as well.
 Always apply mulch.

 Affiliate Links: Your support of this site is appreciated!